magnoborgo/dasgrain_indie/README.md

 ## Instalation

 Just drop the files on your .nuke Toolset folder.
-I've included a sample Voronoi map and the Voronoi map generator (regular Nuke only).
+I've included a sample Voronoi map and the Voronoi map generator (regular Nuke only).<br>
 ** YOU NEED A SEQUENCE OF ANIMATED VORONOI MAPS ** otherwise your resampled grain will be static.